labwc/labwc-scope/all-cat-A-and-B-items.md

+This file has been auto-generated based on README.md.
+Do not edit it manually

 | Cat | Status   | Reference | Category                        | Description                                             | Comment
 | --- | -------- | --------- | ------------------------------- | ------------------------------------------------------- | -------
 |  A  | complete | 1.1.1     | general                         | Optionally support Xwayland                             |